Kaitlyn Bristowe Knew It Was Over With Shawn Booth For A Year Before Finally Calling It Quits

 Kaitlyn Bristowe starred in what was perhaps one of the most controversial seasons of The Bachelorette.
 Bristowe was the funny girl and fan favorite from Chris Soules’ season of The Bachelor.
 Unable to choose between Bristowe or fellow Bachelorette candidate Britt Nilsson for the coveted role, producers decided to let the men choose themselves.
 On the first episode of the 19th season of The Bachelorette, the men were asked to vote for which one of the two women they were most interested in pursuing a future with.
 In the end, it was Bristowe who came out on top.
 Unfortunately, what she thought was her happy ending didn’t last forever, according to E!
 News.

-When she reached the last episode and it was time to make her final choice, Bristowe went with personal trainer Shawn Booth and left runnerup Nick Viall brokenhearted.
+When she reached the last episode and it was time to make her final choice, Bristowe went with personal trainer Shawn Booth and left runner-up Nick Viall brokenhearted.
 Booth proposed and it seemed like the pair were meant to be.
 However, fans began to wonder if their relationship was struggling as the years went by and they still hadn’t chosen a wedding date.
 After three years together, they called it quits in 2018.

 View this post on Instagram